AndrzejBakula/tender_list/README.md

 # Tender List

-An application for managing tender projects, which is was my software engineer diploma work.
+An application for managing tender projects, which was my software engineer diploma work.
 It was written using python (django), html, bootstrap, postgresql.

 ![investors view](screen1.png)